EBCC

 - Average Speed: 15 to 18 mph

 Rides designed for solid, experienced cyclists interested in getting a good workout and enjoying themselves.
-Drafting does occur at times, and some members of the group are likely to compete for the top of the hills, pull hard for short periods or do sprint finishes on quiet back roads, all in an effort to keep the ride fun and interesting.
+Drafting does occur at times, and some members of the group are likely to compete for the top of the hills, pull hard for short periods, or do sprint finishes on quiet back roads, all in an effort to keep the ride fun and interesting.
 Overall, the point of the ride is to enjoy the exercise.
-These rides regroup frequently (e.g. after large hills, long sections ridden at higher speeds, and major intersections).
-The average pace ranges from 15-18 mph, depending on the terrain.
+These rides regroup frequently (e.g., after large hills, long sections ridden at higher speeds, and major intersections).
+Average speed depends on terrain and higher speeds should be expected on flatter portions of the ride.

 Category C